 California's beaches and natural areas vary with its geography.
 In some places, the beaches are long and sandy, but in others, they can be rocky.
 Some are bordered with lagoons full of wildlife.
 A few are made of small pebbles.

 Along the California coast between Monterey and San Francisco, farmers grow most of the brussels sprouts and artichokes produced in the US.Continue to 2 of 3 below.

 Places to Visit on the Northern California Coast

 If you're not into exploring the California coast on the map, just use this list of links (which are in order from north to south.
-And if you need more maps of California, you can find them in this guide.

 The definition of Northern California varies depending on who you talk to.
 For the purpose of this guide, I drew the line at Carmel.

 - Eureka: A charming, small town full of Victorian-style homes

 - Mendocino: Rugged coastline several nice towns to visit.
 It's the best place in California for rhododendrons in the spring

 - Point Reyes: A scenic national seashore with a gorgeous lighthouse